VanBur/VanBur_RESTApi/README.md

 # Api usage
 1) GetContent (GET method) - endpoint to get all content from database.
+Logic:
+- go to DB and get all content data.
+If it failed - get error;
+- return HTTP 200 with all content data in JSON struct.
 Usage:
 ```
   host_address:port/content